richigro/DailyAlgorithm/README.md

 ##Todo
 Practice markdown
-#use think mages and gifs
+#use think images and gifs